2024

 What is People Analytics?

-People analytics is a data-driven technique that will help them make more informed decisions about their workforce planning, which is an integral part of any company’s success (and failure).
-If you’re interested in learning more via video, then watch below.
-Otherwise, skip ahead.
+People analytics is a data-driven technique that helps make more informed decisions about workforce planning, which is an integral part of any company’s success.

 What is People Analytics?